econchick/roguelynn/_posts/2013-08-10-PRISM-as-a-Service.md

 ### As nerds ourselves

 Now the question is: what level of granularity are you okay with that your government knows?
 Or coming from a different direction, is it possible to go completely anonymous?
-I may sound like I’m wearing a tinfoil hat, but bear with me – this is more of a proof of concept that no, it is not possible to go completely anonymous.
+I may sound like I’m wearing a tinfoil hat, but bare with me – this is more of a proof of concept that no, it is not possible to go completely anonymous.

 #### Location tracking